meetjn/Web-Dev-Notes/README.md

 The way HTML describes the content is known as markup.
 CSS is short for cascading style sheets and adds visual enhancements like colors and layout to the web page, this is commonly known as styling.
 It works by enhancing the HTML elements and telling them how to display.

-By default, nearly all html elements are organized into one of two categories namely in block and in line elements.
+By default, nearly all HTML elements are organized into one of two categories namely in block and in line elements.

-A block level element will occupy the full horizontal width of its parent element and the vertical height of its content.
+A block-level element will occupy the full horizontal width of its parent element and the vertical height of its content.
 Each block level element will have a new line before and after.
-Therefore, multiple block level elements will stack on top of each other like a stack of boxes.
+Therefore, multiple block-level elements will stack on top of each other like a stack of boxes.

-In line elements only occupy the width and height of their content.
+In-line elements only occupy the width and height of their content.
 They don't appear on a new line, hence the name in line.
 Therefore, multiple in line elements can form a row of elements.
-When coding in html, you need to be able to recognize and use block elements.
+When coding in HTML, you need to be able to recognize and use block elements.
 Some examples of block level elements include the tags, div form and heading.

-You also need to be familiar with common in line elements.
+You also need to be familiar with common in-line elements.
 These include the tags anchor, image, input label, bold, italics, emphasis and span.

 JavaScript is a programming language built into the browser.
 JavaScript provides web developers with tools for interactivity, data processing, control and action.